 What's your favorite score of the past year?

-Josh: going to extend this to 2019, but I get a pass because of covid:
+Josh: I am going to extend this to 2019:

 Alex: Nicholas Britell’s Succession.